fallestlaww/football-manager/README.md

 - Frontend: http://localhost:3000
 - Backend API: http://localhost:8080

+4. If you want to test Postman, please import the file first and then run the collection, then start manipulating the data on the site.
 ### Stopping the Application

 To stop the application, press `Ctrl+C` in the terminal where docker-compose is running, or run: